chauff/cse1500-web-transcripts/Lecture-5.md

 | `animation-duration`        | The duration of a single animation cycle in seconds (s) or milliseconds (ms).                                                      |
 | `animation-timing-function` | Specifies how a CSS animation progresses between waypoints (common  choices are `linear`, `ease-in`, `ease-out`, `steps(N)`).              |

-Let's look at a second example, which shows a slightly different way to define keyframe waypoints: instead of `0%` the start state can also be defined with `from`, while the end state (`100%`) can be defined with `to` (and these two can also be mixed with other waypoints such as `50%`):
+Let's look at a second example :point_down:, which shows a slightly different way to define keyframe waypoints: instead of `0%` the start state can also be defined with `from`, while the end state (`100%`) can be defined with `to` (and these two can also be mixed with other waypoints such as `50%`).
+This animation slides TU Delft's letters in place, with different letters moving at different speeds:

 ```html
 <!DOCTYPE html>